SixLabors/ImageSharp/README.md

 Image methods are also fluent which allow chaining much like the `ImageFactory` class in the Framework version.

-Here's an example of the code required to resize an image using the default Robidoux resampler then turn the colors into their greyscale equivalent using the BT709 standard matrix.
+Here's an example of the code required to resize an image using the default Bicubic resampler then turn the colors into their greyscale equivalent using the BT709 standard matrix.

 ```csharp
 using (FileStream stream = File.OpenRead("foo.jpg"))